 Rent-a-shepherds run.
 Shepherds hired to herd someone else’s flock.
 “They’re not my sheep my sheep.
 I’m not laying down my life for some dumb old sheep.”
 The good shepherd lays in the gap - laying down his life for the sheep - even dying on a cross for our salvation.

 It may not be the flock you’ve envisioned for yourself.
 Might not even be the sheep fold you would have imagined you’d be guarding.
 But are you aware that God is at work in your life?
 That He desires to prepare you - to use you - for His great purposes?

 Right now - right where you are - you are a shepherd with a flock to lay down your life for.
 Could be your wife - a family - parents - co-workers - students - people in the community - this congregation.

-Last question: What is Egypt for you?
+One last question: What is Egypt for you?
 What vision of your life do you need to let go of to embrace God’s purpose for your life?
-What keeps you from being all in to all of what God has for you?

 Scripture taken from the NEW AMERICAN STANDARD BIBLE®, Copyright© 1960,1962, 1963, 1968, 1971, 1972, 1973, 1975, 1977, 1995 by The Lockman Foundation.
 Used by permission.